 Punitive Damages

-Punitive damages are not designed to compensate victimslike other damages.
+Punitive damages are not designed to compensate victims like other damages.
 They can only be used to penalize the person at fault in certain circumstances for involuntary or gross negligence.

 Should You Accept the Settlement Offer?

 While every case is unique It is generally not a good idea to accept anyone’s first settlement offer.
 Settlement offers are generally created with the expectation that the other party will not accept them and are almost always lower.
 This makes room for negotiation to increase.
-You should not accept an offer before you completely know the extent of your injuries.
-This can lead to serious injuries when you settle a case and then discover that you need future medical attention.

-You will be responsible for the costs if the settlement has already been reached.
-It is essential to speak with an experienced Florida personal injury attorney to look over your case and discuss any settlement offers.
 Our Miami personal attorneys have the skill and experience to assess whether the settlement offer is reasonable and assist you in making an informed decision as to whether accepting the offer is the best sense for you.

-What is the Deadline to File a Personal Injury Claim in Florida
+What Is the Deadline to File a Personal Injury Claim in Florida

 When it comes to personal injury claims in Florida is crucial.
 This is due to the fact that the statute of limitations is the time frame for plaintiffs to file lawsuits.
 In Florida those who suffer personal injury have four years after the date of the injury to file a claim against the responsible party.
-But, this may vary according to the specifics of the situation and the nature of the injuries involved.
-In the event of wrongful deaths, the family of the victim has two years to file a claim.
-Click here for more details about the time limit for filing a claim.

-What happens if the Statute of Limitations Expires?
+What Happens if the Statute of Limitations Expires?

 Statutes of limitation are significant and are in place for the reason that people cannot file claims for years, or even decades later than the incident that caused the limitation.
 Your claim could be barred from the court if you wait after the statute has expired.
-The good news is that the statute does not require you file your claim within the stipulated date.

-The team of Miami Lawyers 360 Miami Lawyers 360 can help anyone who has been hurt by someone else’s carelessness or negligence.
 We are committed to providing exceptional results, personal attention, and the highest level of honesty.
 We are available 24 hours a day.
-For a complimentary case review, contact us!
+For a complimentary case review, contact us or call us at (786) 686-2857!